rayabhisek123/CFAT/README.md

 - HAT
 - SwinIR

-We thank the authors for sharing codes of such great works.
+We thank the authors for sharing codes of their great works.

 ## Contact